mobingi/alm/docs/markdown/alm-template/doc-working-with-alm-templates.md

 - provision

-    The hardware provisioning configurations.
+    The infrastructure provisioning configurations.

 - container

-    The software runtime configurations for each VM instance.
+    The software runtime configurations for each instance node.

 ## Alm-template Structure {#template-structure}